 The venue is incredible for carrying acoustics, and there isn’t a bad seat in the place!
 Friends and family can appreciate the Ross Family in a more interactive way, while they showcase their talent and passion for performing.

 Clinton Hills Barn comes equipped with all modern amenities and conveniences.
 There’s a licensed bar on site and snacks are available at intermission, which include strawberries and ice cream and slices of fresh meat pie.
+You can also enjoy an optional pre-show Island blue mussel boil.

 The Ross Family Ceilidh is held every Monday and Wednesday, from June 18 through to October 3.
 Doors open at 6:50 p.m.
 The show kicks off at 7:30 p.m.
 Our insiders suggest you grab your tickets early because this fun gathering will sell out quick, as past events have proven!